How To: Prevent Accidental 911 Calls from Your Apple Watch (So Emergency Services Don't Show Up While You're Sleeping)

 Regardless of the size and metal-type you purchased, storage and space are limited on the Apple Watch, so stuffing it full of apps like you'd do on your iPhone may not be in your best interest.
 If you went app crazy when you first set up your Apple Watch, don't worry—it's easy to uninstall some of them.
 Just know that you can only delete third-party apps, which means stock apps like Photos or Workout are there to stay.

-Like most new technology, the Apple Watch has its fair share of bugs and glitches.
+The Apple Watch may be a much simpler device than your iPhone, but that doesn't mean it's free of bugs, glitches, and crashes just like your other devices.
 A common problem that you'll run into is a frozen screen due to a malfunctioning app.
-While this can be frustrating, the solution can be as simple as a quick reboot, so let's show you how to do it.
+While this can be frustrating, the solution can be as simple as a quick reboot.

 With the first wave of Apple Watches being received today, you're probably busy setting yours up and playing with all its features.